priya-sachdeva/sennder-assignment/README.md

 Because of lack of time, I have used only chrome as the browser to run the tests.

 ### Workflow
-pytest takes care of most of the stuff in itself so there is very little amount of pre-requisites that need to be done

 1. **pytest.ini**

     This file can be used to configure pytest (base_url, tests path etc).
-    I have used this file specify the path where the test files - that are to be executed - are kept
+    I have used this file to specify the path where the test files that are to be executed are kept

 2. **conftest.py**